mthmulders/brainfuck-jvm/README.md

 To visualise the AST, run your program with `-Dbrainfuck.ast.dump=true`.
 It will generate a file called `output.dot`.
 You can convert that to an PNG-image using Graphviz: `dot -Tpng output.dot -ooutput.png`.

+## Project structure
+This project has a few modules:
+* **language** - this module contains the actual language implementation.
+* **launcher** - this module contains a simple command line Brainfuck launcher.

 ## References
 The following resources have been very useful while developing this project.